 Meet The Team

-Clint has been in the field of Applied Behavior Analysis for the past 6 years.
+Clint has been in the field of Applied Behavior Analysis for the past 8 years.
 After becoming a Board Certified Behavior Analyst, he noticed the field pushing into Health, Sports, and Fitness, but not much push was seen for specifically nutrition.
 This is where The Behavior Chef was born.
-Clint is currently pursuing extra credentials in the field of nutrition to help marry the worlds of Behavior Change and Nutrition.
+Clint is currently certified by Precision Nutrition as a Level One Nutrition Coach.

 Tony Chambers is a BCBA as of 2019 but has worked in the field for 6 years.
 Along with a love of all things behavior analysis, Tony is also a 12 year dedicated home cook and pro photographer.
 Clint has asked Tony to join the Behavior Chef adventure based on his knowledge of cooking and equal enthusiasm in researching how human behavior and nutrition interact.

 The road to becoming an accomplished home chef began as a single parent to his oldest son (Isaac 15), wishing to provide him more nutritious, comforting food.
 Cooking for survival turned into a passion after meeting his wife Katy, with whom they have 3 more children (Daniel 7, Joe 5, Samantha 2).

 As life grew so did Tony.
 He bounced through every diet on record!
 Nothing would stick around long enough for lasting change.
 But in 2012, nutrition came into the forefront of the Chambers kitchen when Daniel was born and at 4 weeks old diagnosed with Prader-Willi Syndrome.
 Since then, Tony has taken a deeper dive into the science of cooking as well as the science of nutrition.
 Today, Tony has lost a total of 20 pounds as well as set up a safe, nutritional environment for his son with PWS.